 Let’s face it.
 The majority of people out there are not living in the exact way that they want.
 The irony is that they really are, they just don’t know it.
-Unfortunately, like Henry David Thoreau says, “the mass of men lead lives of quiet desperation.”
+Unfortunately, like Henry David Thoreau famously said:

 They’re not living the way they really want to be, but they are living the way they’ve chosen for themselves.
 Regardless of the external factors that have influenced their decisions, they are living exactly how they’ve decided to.

 Thoreau defines the masses by the enormous populous of humans that settle in life.
 They’re people who are not striving for their goals, or perhaps even have none.
 These people wake up and live the mundane routines that they are not anywhere near satisfied with and they’ve chosen to do it again and again, day after day.